SurveyMan/SurveyMan/README_artifact.md

 The wage survey uses more data than what's reported in the paper.
 This survey had a high degree of breakoff.

 Note that the system's inability to find correlations between identical questions is due to the low number of responses for those questions; we return correlations of 0 when we have 5 or fewer data points.

+__Comments on Report Output__
+Our goal with the report output is to produce something human-readable.
+We have a "raw" results csv that is produced by running the system, fetching responses from the backend, and unifying those encoded results with the internal representation of the survey.

+Our end-users have varying skills and needs.
+Those who which to repeat analyses in R and run their own, domain-specific analyses can use the raw output of the system and validate against the report.
+Those who are less intersted in such data analysis tools can use the report directly.
+We are currently working to improve the experience for non-programmers by providing them with an interative interface for exploring the statistical analyses we produce.